 LTE400 UE into DTT

+ECC Report 240 considered LTE UE unwanted emission level of -42dBm/8MHz as this level was initially agreed for the protection of DTT below 694MHz from UE emissions above 703MHz.
+Furthermore, ECC Report 240 concluded that Monte-Carlo simulations demonstrated limited interferences to DTT for high power UE (37 dBm) with improved ACLR (79 dB, i.e. OOBE of -42 dBm / 8 MHz) in Channel 21.

-UE out-of-band emissions level to protect fixed DTT reception
+UE out-of-band emissions level to protect fixed DTT reception based on MCL calculations

-The UE out-of-band emissions level necessary to protect a TV receiver using a fixed rooftop antenna from interference from a UE located outdoors is established using a MCL analysis.
+The UE out-of-band emissions level necessary to protect a TV receiver using a fixed rooftop antenna from interference from a UE located outdoors is calculated in the following chapters using a MCL analysis.

 In some studies, the effect of body loss was taken into account for the LTE UE by an additional attenuation of 4 dB (taken from Report ITU-R M.2292), in order to simulate e.g. handheld devices (mobile terminals).
 In other studies, this effect was not applied in order to simulate devices not used very close to the human body, e.g. Wifi Routers or nomadic installations.